 If you run a transportation and trucking company, then you may be asked by your hiring client to become certified — most likely with ISNetworld® or Avetta®.
 We can help you with the certification process no matter where you’re from in the world.
-Keep reading to learn about the dangers of telecommunications work, and the safety programs you may need for your certification process.
+Keep reading to learn about the dangers of telecommunications work, and the written safety programs your trucking company may need for the certification process.

 Risks of Transportation and Long-haul Trucking Work